Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 element in the content of the web application, and consists of the location strategy followed by the location in the format ``locatorType=location``.
 The locator type can be omitted and one of the default strategies will be used depending on the initial characters of the location.
 The various locator types are explained below with examples for each.

+..
+Santi: I really liked how this section was taken.
+But I found that most of the locator strategies repeat the same HTML fragment over a over.
+Couldn't we put A example HTML code before starting with each strategie and then use that one on all of them?

 Locating by identifier
 ~~~~~~~~~~~~~~~~~~~~~~

-This is probably the most common method of locating elements and is the catch-
+This is probably the most common method of locating elements and is the
-all default when no recognised locator type is used.
-With this strategy the
+catch-all default when no recognised locator type is used.
+With this strategy
-element with the @id attribute value matching the location will found.
-If no
+the element with the @id attribute value matching the location will be found.
+If
-element has a matching @id attribute then the first element with a @name
+no element has a matching @id attribute then the first element with a @name
 attribute matching the location will be found.

 ..
 Paul: Are you illustrating a locator in a Sel command?
 I think you are.